scrabbletank/farhome-rules/rulesdoc.md

 #### Emblem of Leona
 *Wondrous Item*

 Once per day you may cast Wall of Faith, automatically succeeding the roll.
-When holding this emblem you may reroll 1 die when making Religion checks.
+When holding this emblem you may reroll 1 die when making Religion challenges.

 #### Emillion's Everyday Enchantments
 *Wondrous Item*